Handover Readiness

 Change-heavy queue:

-Several medium change rows may not create a hot-item count, but they still create a change-awareness review.
-Use that cue to confirm rollback image, validation owner, propagation state, branch contact, or cutover timing before the next shift takes the queue.
+Three medium change rows may produce no hot-item badge, but Change awareness still moves to review.
+Confirm rollback plan, validation owner, propagation state, branch contact, or cutover timing before the next shift accepts the queue.

 FAQ:

-No. Severity text is normalized into urgency buckets for sorting, warnings, badges, and the chart.
-The official severity should still come from the incident process or ticket system used by the service team.
+No. Severity text is normalized into urgency groups for badges, sorting, readiness cues, and the Handover Load Chart.
+The official severity should still come from the team's incident process or ticket system.

 Can I paste rows without a header?

 Yes.
 Headerless rows are read positionally as type, ID, severity, subject, state, owner, next action, and link.
-A header is better when the source export uses different column order or aliases.
+Use a header when an export has different column order or custom labels.

 Why does async mode warn when hot items are present?

-Critical and high active rows need explicit ownership and escalation.
-An async note can miss acknowledgement, so the page warns when the selected mode does not match the active risk.
+Critical and high active items need explicit ownership and escalation.
+An async note can miss acknowledgement, so the warning shows that the selected mode does not match the risk in the source rows.

-Does a ready label mean the outgoing owner can leave immediately?
+Does a ready label mean the outgoing owner can leave?

-No. The ready label only means the entered rows passed the page checks.
-The outgoing owner should still follow team policy, confirm the incoming owner, and keep live incident or bridge handoffs explicit.
+No. Ready to hand over only means the entered rows passed the page checks.
+Follow team policy, confirm the incoming owner, and keep live incident handoffs explicit.

 Glossary: